 Find distinctive dining with artful ambiance and entrees to match at Max's Brick Oven, Grill 211 and Cynthia's California Tuscan Ristorante, serving Kentucky Proud flavors for more than 25 years.
-Freight House is gaining acclaim far and wide as the farm-to-table restaurant of Top Chef: Kentucky star, Sara Bradley.
+The freight house is gaining acclaim far and wide as the farm-to-table restaurant of Top Chef: Kentucky star, Sara Bradley.

 Casual & Quick Service Eateries

 "Eat Art" at Kirchhoff's Bakery & Deli, a fifth-generation owned bakery with deli sandwiches, soups and salads.
 Just a few blocks away from Market House Square, Gold Rush Cafe is highly rated for breakfast (served all day), but lunch specials and innovative takes on traditional entrees make this place a favorite at all hours of the day.
-Set to reopen on Kentucky Avenue in early 2019, Branch Out Foods is one of the newest additions to Historic Downtown and features gluten free and plant-based lunch options.
+Branch Out Foods is one of the newest additions to Historic Downtown and features gluten free and plant-based lunch options.